munificent/craftinginterpreters/book/scanning-on-demand.md

-^title Scanning on Demand
-^part A Bytecode Virtual Machine

 > Literature is idiosyncratic arrangements in horizontal lines in only
 > twenty-six phonetic symbols, ten Arabic numbers, and about eight punctuation
 > marks.